-- 1. The specified compaction and moisture tests shall be performed in accordance with Annexure Testing CQC B1. - If testing confirms that the material does not conform to the Specification, the Contractor shall carry out remedial work as necessary to achieve conformance to the requirements of Clause C213.36.
+- 1. The specified compaction and moisture tests shall be performed in accordance with Annexure Testing CQC - B1. - If testing confirms that the material does not conform to the Specification, the Contractor shall Non 2. carry out remedial work as necessary to achieve conformance to the requirements of Clause with C213.36

-Non Compliance with Specification
+Compliance Specification